Painting a Desk Black

 Then I used a homemade water-based stain (made out of brown latex paint) to stain the top a very light weathered wood stain.

-After the “stain” was dry, I sealed the stain in with 3 coats of my favorite water – based poly.
+After the “stain” was dry, I sealed the stain in with 3 coats of my favorite water-based poly.

-Step Two: Attach the Wood Top
+Attach the Wood Top

 The next day I attached the new wood top to the existing desk top.